COSSS02/stegano-tool/README.md

 ## Description

-This project implements a method for you to conceal a message inside any regular PNG image, while also providing an easy way to decode any other message that was hidden using the same algorithm, all in a simple web interface.
+This project implements a method for you to conceal a message inside any RGB/RGBA PNG image, while also providing an easy way to decode any other message that was hidden using the same algorithm, all in a simple web interface.

 ## Implementation